robertrumney/scope-tutorial/README.md

 - **Simplicity**: It's easier to manage and troubleshoot issues with a single camera setup.
 The implementation is straightforward, making the development process more efficient.
 - **Flexibility**: Modifying material parameters for zoom and other effects is much simpler than handling a second camera.
 This makes it easier to implement different types of scopes or visual effects.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](./CONTRIBUTING.md) to get started.

 ## License
 This project is licensed under the [MIT License](./LICENSE).